-One of the best ways to protect yourself from COVID-19 is to wash your hands — a lot.
-Here’s how to prevent all that scrubbing from making the skin on your hands dry, cracked and sore.
+One of the best ways to protect yourself from diseases of all kinds is to wash your hands — a lot.
+But all that scrubbing can make the skin on your hands dry, cracked and sore.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy